-The city is my material and my subject.
-I deal with impressions from the public space – mostly visual communication, graffiti, commercial logos, human traces which are more or less consciously executed or left behind in the urban space.
+I deal with impressions from mass media and the public space – mostly visual communication, graffiti, commercial logos, human traces which are more or less consciously executed or left behind in the urban space.
 They often implement a cognitive process that makes me try to see contemporary phenomena in a larger context, e.g. as lines back to textual and figural as well as cultural expression i other cultural spheres.
 Contentual and formal my work varies between orderliness and coincidence.
 Random order interchanges with sorted randomness.
 The paintings are supposed to express the interaction of personal and collective experience.

 Mind the map